truongnguyenlinh/geotagger/REPORT.md

 There are far too many items to analyze as part of our tour - who wants to see a bench when they visit Vancouver?
 In order to further analyze the data, only items which are tagged under tourism are considered.

+## Techniques Used

+The haversine function was utilized to determine distances between the amenities and location data collected using gpx data and JPG photos as well.
+Collecting datapoints from JPG files required a more vigorious process to extract the elements containing the GPS Latitude and Longitude.

+Using the GPS points of the photos and the amenities, it is then plotted on an interactive map.
+All of the sample photos taken have at least one amenity closeby.

+## Results and Findings

+Most shown above from the frequency of amenitity types, the top three are restaurants, fast food restaurants and cafes in the Greater Vancouver Area.

+## Limitations

+Some limitations we faced were